lawnjelly/Misc/FTIDocs/fti_2D.md

 # 2D Physics Interpolation (preliminary docs)

-In general everything in the existing docs applies: https://docs.godotengine.org/en/3.6/tutorials/physics/interpolation/index.html
+In general everything in the existing docs applies, make sure to read the "quick start guide" if you are new to physics interpolation:

+https://docs.godotengine.org/en/3.6/tutorials/physics/interpolation/index.html

 As such I will mainly discuss differences that are specific to 2D.